hfiguiere/exempi-rs/README.md

 Dependencies
 ------------

--Rust 1.7.0 (tested, other versions, YMMV)
--exempi 2.3 must be installed and findable with pkg_config -crates (pulled by cargo):
+-Rust 2018 edition (tested, other versions, YMMV) -exempi 2.4 must be installed and findable with pkg_config -crates (pulled by cargo):
  -libc
  -pkg-config